 10-12 weeks old

 At this stage, the puppy has grown a little, and they will start responding to your commands.
-At this age, start introducing basic obedience commands.
-You can introduce the leash and harness at this age, allowing your puppy to socialise in parks and outdoors without humans and pets.
+At this age, start introducing cues for commands that you will use in the future.
+You can introduce the leash and collar at this age, allowing your puppy to socialise in parks and outdoors without humans and pets.
 Since the puppy is older now, continue with the socialisation part.
 Introduce him to new people.
 Watch the reactions that they give.
-Control the anxiety and behavioural issues.

 3-4 months old

-This is the time when your puppy is no longer the little fur ball.
-Introduce the stay, sit, come, go and leave it commands to the puppy.
-You can start with common combinations to make them understand your language and follow orders accordingly.
-You can also start practising outdoor walks with your puppy at this stage.
-Introduce them to structured play lessons like throw and fetch, and stay and come commands, so that the puppy can play, and this reduces their anxiety levels.
+This is the time when your puppy is no longer the little furball.
+Your puppy wants to explore its surroundings, and what is super important is play time with you and socialisation.
+You can also start practising outdoor walks at different places with your puppy at this stage.
+Introduce them to structured play lessons like throw and fetch or tug and war games so that the puppy can play, and this reduces their anxiety levels.

 4-6 months old

 This is the age when the puppy should begin to behave independently.
 The puppy will start working independently.
 They will socialise with people at home and in public spaces as well.
-To make the puppy independent, ensure you gradually extend the walking time.
-You can keep a distance from the dog and watch them behave independently.
+To make the puppy independent, ensure you gradually extend the walking time and introdusing puppy to new places, people and dogs.

 6 months to 1 year old

-Your puppy should know all the basic commands by this age.
-Provide them with potty training and crate training, and gradually introduce them to solid food options.
+You can start working on all the basic commands by this age.
+Provide them with potty training and crate training, and continue playing sessions with obedience.
 This is the adolescent phase of your puppy.
 Keep an eye on them for the development of behaviours like chewing, nipping and potty accidents.
 Make sure you keep them away from such mishaps.

 If you’re concerned about puppy training, consider hiring professionals from 4 Paws K9 Specialist.
 We offer professional dog training services tailored to your dog’s behaviour.